walidsharaar/DataAnalystSQL/07_FunctionsforManipulatingDatainPostgreSQL/02_DateTimeFunctions.md

   These points cover the techniques and nuances in PostgreSQL for fetching current date/time values with varying levels of precision and type conversions.

 ```
+-- Return current date and time as timestamp with timezone

+SELECT CURRENT_TIMESTAMP;

 ```